meeshaan/KMP/README.md

 Program implements the Knuth–Morris–Pratt algorithm

-developed using the g++ command line compiler using UNIX based operation systesm
+developed using the g++ command line compiler.